Varehuset Messen: Origins

 Back in the 17th century, the site was made up of two smaller properties.
 One of them was listed in Copenhagen's first cadastre from 1689 as No. 9 in Tosenborg Quarter, owned by Jørgen Bielke.
 The other one was listed as No. 10, owned by Jacob Kitzerod's widow.

 Peter de Wind

 The building's facade towards Klareboderne seen to the next to the larger Stoy House (now Klareboderne 3), 1648.

 The two properties were later merged into a single property.
 This property was listed in the new cadastre of 1756 as No. 8 in Rosenborg Quarter, owned by merchant Peter de Windt.
-The mentioned owner was most likely Pieter de Windt (1814-1753), a son of a pkantation owner on Saint Thomas in the Danish West Indies, who had died a few years earlier.
+The mentioned owner was most likely Pieter de Windt (1814-1753), a son of a plantation owner on Saint Thomas in the Danish West Indies, who had died a few years earlier.
 He was married twice, first to Anna Maria Benners and secondly to Marie Catherine Fabritius von Tengnagel.
 His second wife was the daughter of Michael Fabritius and Anna Maria Marie de Köster.
 After her husband's death, she was married to Jacob Frederik Schaffalitzky von Muccadel (1722-1776).